 Write your first model - simple RBC

-The following tutorial will walk you through the steps of writing down a model and analysing it.
+This tutorial walks through the steps of writing down a model and analysing it.
 Prior knowledge of DSGE models and their solution in practical terms (e.g. having used a mod file with dynare) is useful in understanding this tutorial.
-For the purpose of this tutorial we will work with a simplified version of a real business cycle (RBC) model.
+For the purpose of this tutorial a simplified version of a real business cycle (RBC) model is used.
 The model laid out below examines capital accumulation, consumption, and random technological progress.
-Households maximize lifetime utility from consumption, weighing current against future consumption.
+Households maximise lifetime utility from consumption, weighing current against future consumption.
 Firms produce using capital and a stochastic technology factor, setting capital rental rates based on marginal productivity.
 The model integrates households' decisions, firms' production, and random technological shifts to understand economic growth and dynamics.

 RBC - derivation of model equations